 This essentially means that in their first few weeks of life, their skull may be soft, but it should harden with time.
 Care should be taken while handling these fragile puppies.

-Try using a metal slicker brush or comb to brush through their long hair.
+Try using a metal slicker brush or comb to brush through their long hair and smooth coat.

 A strange trait that is relatively unique to this breed is that they tend to shed their hair in clumps as opposed to individual hairs.
 This makes them relatively easy to clean up after, as all the hair is in one small hairball.